Kennet and Avon Canal: Bath to Devizes

 Caen Hill Locks, at Devizes, provides an insight into the engineering needed to build and maintain the canal.
 The main flight of 16 locks, which take 5–6 hours to navigate in a boat, is part of a longer series of 29 locks built in three groups: seven at Foxhangers, sixteen at Caen Hill, and six at the town end of the flight.
 The total rise is 237 ft in 2 mi or a 1 in 30 gradient.
 The locks were the last part of the 87 mi route of the canal to be completed.
 The steepness of the terrain meant that there was no space to use the normal arrangement of water pounds between the locks.
 As a result, the 16 locks utilise unusually large side ponds to store the water needed for their operation.
 Because a large volume of water is needed a back pump was installed at Foxhangers in 1996, capable of returning 7 e6impgal of water per day to the top of the flight, equivalent to one lockful every 11 minutes.
-While the locks were under construction in the early 19th century a tramroad provided a link between Foxhangers at the bottom of the flight and Devizes at the top, the remains of which can be seen in the towpath arches in the road bridges over the canal.
 From 1829 until 1843 the flight, which includes the narrowest lock on the canal, Lock 41, was illuminated by gas lights.

 At the top of the flight is Devizes Wharf, home to the Kennet & Avon Canal Museum, which has a range of exhibits on the conception, design, usage, and eventual commercial decline of the Kennet and Avon Canal, as well as its subsequent restoration.
 It is operated by the Kennet and Avon Canal Trust, which has its headquarters and a shop within the Canal Centre.
 The Wharf Theatre is in an old warehouse on the same site.
 Devizes wharf is the starting point for the Devizes to Westminster International Canoe Marathon, which has been held since 1948.